-With respect to pesticide use, in the last two years, the total pesticide use decreased by 11 %.
+With respect to pesticide use, in the last two years, the total pesticide use has decreased by 11 %.
 The most commonly used pesticides are fungicides, herbicides and insecticides.
-Total pesticide use decreased to 53,672 tonnes with a percentage of 11 % from 60,020 tonnes in 2018.
-Turkey is in a better position in the use of pesticides than many developed countries.
+Total pesticide use decreased to

+53,672 tonnes with a percentage of 11 % from 60,020 tonnes in 2018.
+Türkiye is in a better position in the use of pesticides than many developed countries.

-The UN has launched a dialogue process so as to achieve 17 sustainable development goals by 2030.
-In order to realize it, the countries are invited to prepare their own national pathways under sustainable food system and make a considerable commitment for five action tracks;
+The UN has launched a dialogue process so as to achieve 17 Sustainable Development Goals by 2030.
+In order to achieve these, the countries are invited to prepare their own national pathways under sustainable food system and make a considerable commitment for five action tracks;